Current Release

 • Standalone: Make cefpython3 work on Linux.
 Fixed in 2.1.1 already.

-• ArchLinux: Need to add linker option for it to be usable with their current Arch Python package.
+• ArchLinux: Added platform linker option to be usable with their current Arch Python package.
 Fixed in 2.1.1 already.

-• Fix, ctypes.CDLL optimization was using mis-spelled argument name for use_last_error, such that keyword argument calls using it were statically optimized into TypeError at compile-time.
+• Fix, ctypes.CDLL optimization used a misspelled argument name for use_last_error, such that keyword argument calls were statically optimized into TypeError at compile-time.
 Fixed in 2.1.1 already.

 • Fix, list.insert was not properly annotating exceptions.
-Raises by producing the inserted value raised or the index were not annotated, and therefore could fail to be caught locally.
+Raises by producing the inserted value raised or the index was not annotated and, therefore, could fail to be caught locally.
 Fixed in 2.1.1 already.

 • Standalone: Added support for selenium package.
 Fixed in 2.1.2 already.